clan-lol/clan-core/clanModules/matrix-synapse/README.md

+---
-A federated messaging server with end-to-end encryption.
+description = "A federated messaging server with end-to-end encryption."
 ---